arollins5/MIST-GroupProject1/README.md

 ![Query5](https://github.com/user-attachments/assets/e679f6c8-6dc5-4b8b-b3f4-b5905f88d252)

  - Query 5 is useful in determining if there are enough servers to ensure there are the right amount of servers.
 There can be a loss in performance for the restaurant if there are not enough servers to tend to tables and customers.
 However, it would be impractical and wasteful to have too many servers employed at one time.
-This helps management keep an equilibrium between customer server and managing costs.
+This helps management keep an equilibrium between customer service and managing costs.

 **6)** Query 6 lists the customer contact information for customers who had a total over $40 in descending order.